-On 4 March 2019, ICC took part in a significant initiative organized by Global Women in Data Science (WiDS) highlighting the growing representation of female data scientists.
-ICC joined others at the Universidad Politecnica de Valencia for the first Women in Data Science Valencia, including two workshops and a panel discussion.
-It was an animated and interested group from ICC, namely Elena Tejadillos, Matilde Gil, Giovanna Zanetti, Alejandro Ponte, Enrique Puij and Daniela Mezzadri.
+On 4 March 2019, UNICC took part in a significant initiative organized by Global Women in Data Science (WiDS) highlighting the growing representation of female data scientists.
+UNICC joined others at the Universidad Politecnica de Valencia for the first Women in Data Science Valencia, including two workshops and a panel discussion.
+It was an animated and interested group from UNICC, namely Elena Tejadillos, Matilde Gil, Giovanna Zanetti, Alejandro Ponte, Enrique Puij and Daniela Mezzadri.

 The Women in Data Science (WiDS) initiative aims to inspire and educate data scientists worldwide, regardless of gender, and support women in the field.
 WiDS started as a conference at Stanford in November 2015.
 Now, WiDS includes a global conference with 150+ regional events worldwide, a datathon encouraging participants to hone their skills and a podcast featuring leaders in the field talking about their work and their journeys.